yangsg/myself_learn_notes/linux_command_line_note.md

 ##           $ sudo sh -c "cd /home ; du -s * | sort -rn > USAGE"

+## w - Show who is logged on and what they are doing.
+w

+## who - show who is logged on
+who

+## last, lastb - show listing of last logged in users
+last

+## lastlog - reports the most recent login of all users or of a given user
+lastlog

+## write - send a message to another user
+## write user [ttyname]
+write user01
+write user01 /dev/pts/4
+tty                        #tty - print the file name of the terminal connected to standard input

+## wall -- send a message to everybody's terminal.
+##  wall [-n] [ message ]
+## (write all)

+wall "I will shutdown my linux server..."

 ## id - print real and effective user and group IDs
 ## Print user and group information for the specified USER, or (when USER omitted) for the current user.